 Lunch in School

-If your child has a medical appointment which coincides with lunch time we ask that you can collect your child before the lunchtime period and return them to school in time for afternoon school.
+If your child has a medical appointment which coincides with lunch time we ask that you collect your child before the lunchtime period and return them to school in time for afternoon school.

 Key Stage 1 - Free School Meals